 Consult with your network administrator to determine a suitable IP address for a static route implementation.

 To implement your VIP with an alias IP address, you use an IP address from the IP range of your subnetwork.
-For more information about VIPs on GCP, see Best Practices for Floating IP Addresses.
+For more information about VIPs on Google Cloud, see Best Practices for Floating IP Addresses.